nielskee/draft-articles/TechnicalHiringPart2.md

 and lack of confidence in code will mean they'll focus on other traits.
 Most likely they'll focus on the *wrong* traits.

-This isn't about elitism, it's about engagement : the way we hire people now needs participation from the interviewer, not just observation.
+This isn't about technical elitism, it's about engagement : the way we hire people now needs participation from the interviewer, not just observation.
 So, it doesn't matter that you *used* to code - everybody *used* to code - what matters is whether you code *now*.
 The easiest way to check is to do the online test, the assignment, or the live